Ultraviolet (Light My Way): Live performances

 The band also played the song during its television appearance on Saturday Night Live on 26 September 2009.
-In an appearance that avoided both their recent singles and best-known hits, "Ultraviolet" was played as the group's third number, in full 360° Tour staging style as the show's end credits ran by.
+In an appearance that avoided both their recent singles and best-known hits, "Ultraviolet" was played as the group's third number, in full 360° Tour staging style as the show's end credits scrolled.

-The song has been performed on the Joshua Tree Tours 2017 and 2019, accompanied by images of historical female figures and achievers on the video screen.
+The song was performed on the Joshua Tree Tours 2017 and 2019, accompanied by images of historical female figures and achievers on the video screen.

+U2 performed "Ultraviolet (Light My Way)" during their 2023–2024 U2:UV Achtung Baby Live residency at the Sphere in the Las Vegas Valley.
+During performances, "cascading vaporous rainbows" danced across the venue's interior LED screen, according to Pollstar's Andy Gensler.

 Covers

 The Killers reworked the song for the 2011 tribute album AHK-toong BAY-bi Covered.
 "Achtung Baby was U2's 'Holy shit!' moment," remarked drummer Ronnie Vannucci Jr. "I was in high school when it came out and we'd drive around in my friend's mom's car and rock that shit all the time.
 When we were asked to record a cover, 'Ultraviolet' was a unanimous choice.
 It's reassuring to know that we're still on the same page after all these years.
 We brought it back to its bare bones, dumbed it down a little, took it back to the rock song underneath."

 The beginning of the song was also sampled by Enigma in their 1994 song "The Eyes of Truth".